zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.compile.md

 - <b>`import_qat`</b> (bool):  Set to True to import a network that contains quantizers and was  trained using quantization aware training
 - <b>`configuration`</b> (Configuration):  Configuration object to use  during compilation
 - <b>`artifacts`</b> (DebugArtifacts):  Artifacts object to fill  during compilation
-- <b>`show_mlir`</b> (bool):  if set, the MLIR produced by the converter and which is going  to be sent to the compiler backend is shown on the screen, eg, for debugging or demo
+- <b>`show_mlir`</b> (bool):  if set, the MLIR produced by the converter and which is going  to be sent to the compiler backend is shown on the screen, e.g., for debugging or demo
 - <b>`n_bits`</b>:  the number of bits for the quantization
 - <b>`rounding_threshold_bits`</b> (int):  if not None, every accumulators in the model are rounded down  to the given bits of precision
 - <b>`p_error`</b> (Optional\[float\]):  probability of error of a single PBS